Sunday, November 24, 2024

 On the Digital Drawing Board: Giving Thanks

-I'm trying to avoid social media these days, and this journal hasn't been updated because my work keeps me busy.
+I'm trying to avoid social media these days, both input and output.
+As for output, my Twitter, IG, and journal haven't been updated in ages because my work keeps me very busy.
 But Thanksgiving provided a break in the action, and time to reflect.

 My wife periodically shares that when she tells her friends about my job, they often respond with something like, “that has to be one of the best jobs in the world.”
-She tells them that it has frustrating moments, like every job...but that yes, it is also pretty cool.
+She tells them that it has frustrating moments, like any job...but also it is, to quote Ferris Bueller, "so choice".

 "Man is fond of counting his troubles, but he does not count his joys.” ― Fyodor Dostoevsky

+This should be more obvious to me than it is.
 As with many creative people, it took time to establish my career.
-Early on, there were bursts of good, (a great art director job out of college)...bad (rejections from large newspaper syndicates, trying to get into an entertainment field where only 1 in 6,000 submissions is awarded a contract)...good (2 comic strip syndication contracts)...bad (over 2,500 newspapers have closed since I signed those contracts.)
+Early on, there were steps forward, (a great art director job out of college)...pauses (rejections from large media syndicates, breaking into an entertainment field where only 1 in 6,000 submissions is awarded a contract)...forward (two comic strip syndication contracts)...steps back (over 3,200 newspapers closed since I signed those contracts.)

-I stayed with it - drawing and writing - while working crazy side jobs, (moving furniture, modeling ski wear, and managing a B&B.) I have several friends and colleagues who are on that same artist’s path, and it can be challenging.
+I stayed with it - drawing and writing - while working crazy side jobs, (moving office furniture at IBM, modeling ski wear, and managing a B&B.) I have friends and colleagues who are on that same nonlinear artist’s path, and it can be challenging.

 -----------

-There has been no gabbing about advertising or publishing work here in a while, so, I'll only mention a handful of recent things:
+There has been no advertising or publishing work discussed here in many moons, so, I'll only share a few recent things:

-I began working with a new client to create a regular comic strip for their employees.
-McKesson is a pharmaceutical and medical firm, (#9 on the Fortune 500 list - bigger than Microsoft, Ford or General Motors, which was a surprise to me). - That size made for a lengthy hiring process.
+McKesson Healthcare decided this year that they wanted to create a regular comic strip for their 31,000 employees.
+They are a pharmaceutical and medical firm, (and glarger than Microsoft, Ford or General Motors, which was a surprise).
+That inherent complexity made for a lengthy hiring process.

 The project involves writing and drawing specific humor, focusing on cyber security, and corporate IT.
 We started in October, which was "Cyber Security Awareness month".
 Below are two initial pieces, with corporate messaging added to the cartoons.